 Proper Funeral Attire for Adults

 - Choose a subtle color.
 You may wear black or any other understated color, such as gray, navy, or taupe.
 You are there to honor the deceased and show support for the family and close friends.
 This is definitely not a time for you to wear loud, splashy colors that call attention to you.
 If you don't want to wear black, other great color options include navy blue, grey, and muted tones of other colors.

 - Think conservative.
 Funerals tend to be solemn events.
 Take care to dress and behave in a conservative manner that reflects a reverent attitude.
 Conservative dress might include a nice business suit or a simple dress with a sweater or blazer.
 Take care to cover your shoulders and knees.
-Pass on the cocktail party look and opt for a more sedate appearance.
+A conservative-cut suit is a perfect choice for a funeral.
+Regardless of the suit you choose, you should wear a crisp white collared shirt with a tie.
+Complete the look with a classic black or dark trench if the weather calls for it.

 - Wear a hat.
 Although a hat isn't essential funeral attire, this is a perfect occasion to wear your favorite hat.
+A nice fedora style is a great choice.
 Hats give a polished look and will complete your ensemble in a classic yet stylish way.
 Keep in mind your hat should not be gauche, outlandish, or big enough to obstruct the view of those sitting or standing behind you.

 - Tone down the jewelry.
-Many stylishly elegant women will want to include their jewels, even during a funeral.
 Don't go overboard with too many rings, bracelets, and necklaces.
 You definitely shouldn't wear jewelry that makes noise.
 Again, you want to reflect a mourning spirit without sacrificing style.
+Try to avoid any jewelry other than a wedding band and a watch.
+Remember your goal is to show respect and reverence.
+You don't want to draw attention to yourself with flashy or noisy jewelry.

 - Be prepared for inclement weather.
 Bring a trusty umbrella and an extra handkerchief or two.
 It's better to be safe (and dry) than soggy.